dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/sso-overview.md

 ## Prerequisites

 - You have a dbt Cloud account that is on a dbt Cloud Enterprise plan.
-If you’re interested in learning more about an Enterprise plan, contact us at sales@getdbt.com.
+[Contact us](mailto:sales@getdbt.com) if you’re interested in learning more about our Enterprise plan.

 ## SSO process